BurnySc2/Ankhbot-Scripts-DevBranch/SC2BetSystem/ReadMe.txt

 Version History
 ###############

+1.1.3
+  ~ Fixed issue where both players had a name found in the list of "StarCraft II Accounts" ~ In case users enter wrong StarCraft Names (like with trailing white space or with character code, e.g. Burny#1337), it will now automatically correct them
+  ~ Renamed "StarCraft II Accounts" to "Player Names"

 1.1.2
   ~ Added dev options - testing overlay vs AI and multiple entries ~ Added Voting system (either without currency or with currency and a fixed amount)